If you want to find out how to find your SNMP OIDs for monitoring, this article is for you!

-In addition, in the rare case we will not have a MIB and any associated OIDs, you can manually supply this information to the software.
+In addition, in the rare case we will not have an MIB and any associated OIDs, you can manually supply this information to the software.

 Find SNMP OIDs with a MIB Browser to look them up.

-Alternatively, sometimes you may need a specific OID that is not listed using the MIBs in the database of your network monitoring.
-In these cases, you can use MIB Browser software for specific OIDs.
-To explain further, a MIB browser allows you to load standard proprietary MIBs for monitoring via SNMP.
+Alternatively, sometimes, you may need a specific OID that is not listed using the MIBs in the database of your network monitoring.
+In these cases, you can use MIB Browser software for particular OIDs.
+To explain further, an MIB browser allows you to load standard proprietary MIBs for monitoring via SNMP.

 How to find a specific SNMP OID using a MIB Browser:

-Let’s assume that we have a Mobotix Camera and want to monitor its internal temperature.
+Let’s assume we have a Mobotix Camera and want to monitor its internal temperature.

-The first thing to do is to load the specific MIB, which contains the SNMP OID tree for your specific device, in this case, mobotix-mib.mib.
+The first thing to do is to load the specific MIB, which contains the SNMP OID tree for your particular device, in this case, mobotix-mib.mib.

 After that we will need to browse the MIB tree and find the OID that we need: